Valid Inference when Testing Violations of Parallel Trends for Difference-in-Differences: Introduction

+Similarly, our approach is related to the literature on bias-aware confidence intervals \citep{Donoho_94,Armstrong_18,Armstrong_20}.
+A key difference is that in our setting the worst-case bias bound is not treated as a fixed quantity, but is itself estimated and must be handled inside the coverage constraint jointly with the estimator.

-Instead of testing for violations of parallel trends, which has been viewed as problematic, authors have proposed alternative methods of inference or identification.
-One approach is to pursue partial identification, where the confidence intervals are inflated to reflect the bias due to violations of parallel trends \citep{manski_how_2018,rambachan_more_2023}. \citet{Holger_2020} replaces the parallel trends assumption with a ``common range'' assumption that extrapolates changes in group mean differences between treatment and control from the pre- to the post-treatment period. \citet{keele2019} perform a sensitivity analysis quantifying how much bias from violations of parallel trends is necessary to change the conclusion of a study. \citet{Kwon_Roth_2024} suggest an empirical Bayes approach in which researchers update their beliefs about the post-treatment violations of parallel trends given the observed pre-treatment violations. \citet{ham2024benefitscostsmatchingprior} study the effects of matching when parallel trends are violated. \citet{freyaldenhoven_pre-event_2019} circumvent reliance on the parallel trends assumption altogether by making use of a covariate that is related to the confounder but unaffected by treatment. \citet{Marx_24, Ghanem_2025} take a theoretical approach to evaluating the parallel trends assumption by investigating which economic models of selection and choice are compatible with the assumption.
+More broadly, our work contributes to a growing literature that seeks to assess, relax, or theoretically justify the parallel trends assumption when its exact validity is uncertain. \citet{keele2019} perform a sensitivity analysis quantifying how much bias from violations of parallel trends is necessary to change the conclusion of a study. \citet{Roth_2023} develop a test for the null hypothesis that parallel trends are insensitive to functional form. \citet{Kwon_Roth_2024} suggest an empirical Bayes approach in which researchers update their beliefs about the post-treatment violations of parallel trends given the observed pre-treatment violations. \citet{ham2024benefitscostsmatchingprior} study the effects of matching when parallel trends are violated. \citet{freyaldenhoven_pre-event_2019} circumvent reliance on the parallel trends assumption altogether by making use of a covariate that is related to the confounder but unaffected by treatment. \citet{Marx_24, Ghanem_2025} take a theoretical approach to evaluating the parallel trends assumption by investigating which economic models of selection and choice are compatible with the assumption.

 In this paper, we consider event studies with a block-adoption design where treatment occurs for all subjects at one time.
 However, there is a growing current literature which investigates staggered-adoption designs where treatment rollout is not simultaneous but, instead, occurs in a staggered manner.
-Classical DID approaches fail to recover the relevant treatment estimands and alternative estimator have been proposed \citep{Sun_Abraham_2021,Goodman-Bacon_2021,Callaway_SantAnna_2021,Athey_Imbens_2022,Borusyak_Jaravel_Spiess_2024}.
-When DID is determined not to be a valid research design, there are additional methodologies which may be appropriate, including synthetic control methods \citep{Abadie_2010,Abadie_2021} and Bayesian panel-data models \citep{BenMichael_2023,Bell_2025}.
+Classical DID approaches fail to recover the relevant treatment estimands and alternative estimators have been proposed \citep{Sun_Abraham_2021,Goodman-Bacon_2021,Callaway_SantAnna_2021,Athey_Imbens_2022,Borusyak_Jaravel_Spiess_2024}.
+While the parallel trends assumption is untestable in the block-adoption design, some formulations of parallel trends in the staggered setting imply overidentifying restrictions that can be partially tested \citep{marcus_2020,chen2025}.